svenlange2/Ryzen-5800x3d-linux-undervolting/README.md

 Core 6 set to: -30 readback:-30
 Core 7 set to: -30 readback:-30
 ```
 The "readback" in the response indicates what value was stored in the registers.
-I found out that if ill try to push it firther than -30 it will always read back -30 so there is a hardware limit to the number.
+I found out that if ill try to push it further than -30 it will always read back -30 so there is a hardware limit to the number.
 The force option lets apply positive offsets.
 I dont know how safe these are and I dont recommend experimenting with this.